someline/someline-starter/readme.md

 ##### Flow of creating database migrations:

-1. Create a migration file (Auto generated when use `php artisan make:entity`), under folder `database/migrations/`
+1. Create a migration file (Auto generated when use `php artisan starter:entity`), under folder `database/migrations/`

-2. Add essential columns to migration file:
+2. Add essential columns to migration file (Auto generated when use `php artisan starter:entity`):

 You are recommended to use `tablename_id` format as primary incremental key, for example, for table `posts`, you need to use `post_id`, and when this become a foreign key, you should keep the same name in other table `post_id`.